sohistinfo/sohistinfo.github.io/english.md

 # 🖳 About

 The **Computing Socio-History Seminar** is a research seminar organized by the [HT2S research center](https://technique-societe.cnam.fr/histoire-des-technosciences-en-societe-ht2s--913760.kjsp) of the Conservatoire National des Arts et Métiers.
-Every two months, we invite a researcher in the history and/or sociology of computing to present their work.
-The seminar aims to explore new narratives of computing history over extended periods of time, with an emphasis on how computer science intersects with social, economic, political, and cultural matters.
+Every two months, we invite a researcher in the history and/or anthropology and sociology (with a historical or diachronic approach) of computing and informatics to present their work.
 Below, you will find a more detailed view of our approach.

 # 📅 Next dates